 We may all be more comfortable within the setting of a traditional meeting, where visual clues can help us charter a course through conflict and internal politics, but if managed properly, the conference call can also be an effective form of project communication.

 Preparation is the key to managing any productive meeting, but thorough preparation is vital to the success of any conference call.
-The road to preparation begins with the agenda.
+Preparation begins with the meeting agenda.
 In addition to ensuring the very quality and structure of agenda itself, the conference call leader must also have the agenda ready in sufficient time for advance distribution.
-In a conference call situation, you cannot simply dash into the conference room at the last minute, agenda copies in hand, fresh off the copier or printer.
-You must set aside sufficient time to place the agenda online, or to fax or e-mail copies to all meeting participants well in advance of the meeting start time.
 And, to ensure full participation and attendance, your agenda should include all vital statistics about the call, including dial-in numbers, passcodes and related information.
 You can almost guarantee that your call will get off on the wrong foot if participants lack the correct information to join in on the meeting.

 As the leader of a conference call, it is your obligation to ensure that all participants are aware of the expected conference call etiquette.
 Have you ever been part of a conference call where effective communication is interrupted by "music on hold" or those "clicks" that can only be typing sounds.
 This can be frustrating to all parties, but with the creation of ground rules for call participation, you can achieve a more productive, courteous and timely meeting.